How To Grow Magic Mushrooms: The Easy Way

 - Mycelium — The underground body of the fungi made up of millions of tiny threads.

-- Sterilization — The process of killing all forms of life on a substance through very high heat (pressure cooker).
+- Sterilization — The process of killing all forms of life within a substrate through very high heat (>121°C).

-- Pasteurization — The process of killing most forms of life on a substance through high heat.
+- Pasteurization — The process of killing most forms of life within a substrate through high heat (>70ºC).

-- Incubation — The period of time needed for the mycelium to grow and colonize a substrate jar.
+- Incubation — The period needed for the mycelium to grow and colonize a substrate jar.

 - Fruiting chamber — The container used to stimulate the growth of mushrooms (fruiting bodies).